 The 2019-2022 SESAC Radio Station License

 With 2018 already upon us, the RMLC will soon begin negotiations with SESAC on rates and terms to apply to RMLC-represented stations for January 1, 2019-December 31, 2022.
 If SESAC will not agree to reasonable rates and terms by the end of 2018, the RMLC will continue to protect the stations it represents in arbitration.

 Stations that want to continue to receive the benefits of RMLC representation must maintain their eligibility under the RMLC-SESAC settlement agreement by avoiding delinquency in license fee payments to SESAC.
 If you execute the aforementioned 2016-2018 SESAC license forms, submit the requisite 2016 and 2017 Annual Reports and make timely payments to SESAC under your new SESAC license, you will remain a Represented Station for the next license term.
 No further action is required at this time.

 Stations that were declared ineligible to receive the benefits associated with the 2016-2018 SESAC license may still have the opportunity to “opt-in“ to become an RMLC Represented Station for the 2019-2022 license process.
-Please click on the link below and complete and return the Authorization Form to the RMLC by no later than March 31, 2018.
+Please click on the link below and complete and return the Authorization Form to the RMLC immediately [the deadline has been extended from March 31 to May 31,2018].
 Due to the importance attached to this RMLC Authorization form, we encourage you to retain a record of RMLC receipt of the Authorization form.
 Upon request, the RMLC will be happy to acknowledge receipt of the form for your records.